-Use DermaSensor to analyze those lesions of concern to receive a Higher Risk or Lower Risk result for each lesion
+Use DermaSensor to analyze those lesions of concern to receive an "Investigate Further" or "Monitor" result for each lesion

 Counsel your patient on next steps, such as further investigating the lesion through a biopsy or specialist referral, or just monitoring the lesion having ruled out the need for an immediate biopsy or referral.